media statement Chevron Australia Announces the Harry Butler Legacy Project

 - Harry Butler was a renowned educator, naturalist and conservationist who helped inspire generations of Australians about our natural environment.
 On his passing in December 2015, Harry has left a true legacy - one which Chevron is committed to upholding.

-- Read more about Harry Butler on our website
+- Read more about Harry Butler

 Chevron is one of the world's leading integrated energy companies and through its Australian subsidiaries, has been present in Australia for more than 60 years.
 With the ingenuity and commitment of thousands of workers, Chevron Australia leads the development of the Gorgon and Wheatstone natural gas projects; manages its equal one-sixth interest in the North West Shelf Venture; operates Australia’s largest onshore oilfield on Barrow Island; a significant investor in exploration offshore Australia; and provides operational support to exploration assets operated by its affiliates in New Zealand. www.chevronaustralia.com